Cardiac cath lab nurse salary: $96,500 median in 2026

 StateAverage weeklyMax weekly

-Annualized at 50 weeks worked, the national average travel rate ($2,705/week) equals $135,250/year — significantly above staff base salary.
+Annualized at 50 weeks worked, the national average travel rate ($2,696/week) equals $134,800/year – significantly above staff base salary.
+Fifty weeks is the realistic assumption rather than 52, because 13-week contracts rarely chain back to back without gaps between assignments.
 However, travel contracts typically don’t include employer-funded health benefits, paid time off, or retirement match, which adds $8,000–$15,000 in hidden value to staff positions.
 The net advantage of travel over staff work depends heavily on individual benefits packages and whether you need predictable scheduling.

 Cardiac cath lab nurse salary by state